How to start a business in 10 steps

 - Online crowdfunding campaign

-- Venture capitalists (for large-scale projects)
+- Venture capitalists (typically for larger-scale projects)

 - Accelerators (for short bursts of funding)